syncfusion-content/flutter-docs/Flutter/datagrid/paging.md

 ## Callbacks

-The SfDataPager provides [onPageNavigationStart](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataPager/onPageNavigationStart.html) and [onPageNavigationEnd](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataPager/onPageNavigationEnd.html) callbacks to listen to the page navigation at the widget level.
+The SfDataPager provides the [onPageNavigationStart](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataPager/onPageNavigationStart.html) and [onPageNavigationEnd](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataPager/onPageNavigationEnd.html) callbacks to listen to the page navigation at the widget level.

 Typically, these callbacks are used to show and hide the loading indicator.